adrybakov/wulfric/docs/source/user-guide/module/kpoints.rst

     >>> kp.hs_names
     ['G', 'X']

-For the full list of constructor parameters see :py:class:`.Kpoints` documentation.
+For the full list of constructor's parameters see :py:class:`.Kpoints` documentation.

 High-symmetry points